pouriyarz/snappFoodTestProject/README.md

 ## Future Improvements

 - Implement additional UI/UX enhancements to further refine the user experience.
-- Add unit tests and UI tests to ensure robustness and reliability.
+- Add unit tests to ensure robustness and reliability.
 - Optimize performance for large datasets and high concurrency scenarios.